domvwt/msc-thesis/thesis/thesis-processed.md

 features.
 This is illustrated in figure {@fig:higher-order-gnn}.

-As with the GraphSAGE model, an aggregation architecture is used to generate the node tuple representations.
-The weights for each layer are also learned via backpropagation for supervised learning tasks.
-Unlike the GraphSAGE model, the k-GNN model does incorporate edge weights in its learning process.
+As with the GraphSAGE model, an aggregation architecture is used to learn the node tuple representations.
+The weights for each layer are also trained via backpropagation for supervised learning tasks.
+Unlike the GraphSAGE model, the kGNN model does incorporate edge weights in its learning process.

 ![Hierarchical 1-2-3 GNN network architecture [@morrisWeisfeilerLemanGo2021]](figures/learning-higher-order-graph-properties.png){#fig:higher-order-gnn